 When considering gender distribution, CRPS is more commonly diagnosed in females, with a female-to-male ratio of approximately 4:1.
 This gender disparity emphasizes the potential influence of biological and hormonal factors in the development of CRPS.

-While CRPS can affect individuals of any age, it is most commonly seen in adults between the ages of 40 and 70.
+While CRPS can affect individuals of any age, it is most commonly seen in adults between 40 and 70.
 This age distribution indicates that CRPS is more prevalent among middle-aged and older adults.

 CRPS follows a regional distribution and commonly affects the distal extremities, such as the hands and feet.
-However, it is important to note that CRPS can involve other parts of the body as well.
+However, it is essential to note that CRPS can also involve other parts of the body.

 CRPS IncidenceGender DistributionAge DistributionRegional Distribution